 - Budget: Bonny Hotel (£24/night)

-*Rates for a random Monday night in March, current at time of last update, avoiding major holidays and events.
+Rates above are for a random Monday night in March, current at the time of the last update, avoiding major holidays and events.
 Rates via Booking.com, links include affiliates.

 - Temperature (avg): 29°C in Mar vs 29°C in April

 - Sunshine (hours): 8 in Mar vs 8 in April

 - Rainy days (avg): 4 days (30mm) in Mar vs 5 days (80mm) in April

 - Sea temperature: 27°C in Mar vs 28°C in April (data source)